MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

 ## Alternative Common Data Service connections

-There are several alternative ways of extracting and migrating data from Common Data Services:
+There are several alternative ways of extracting and migrating data from Common Data Service:

 * Use the OData connector to move data in and out of Common Data Service.
 For more information on how to migrate data between Common Data Service environments using the dataflows OData connector, see [Migrate data between Common Data Service environments using the dataflows OData connector](https://docs.microsoft.com/powerapps/developer/common-data-service/cds-odata-dataflows-migration).